- Blog

 Will your pet be happy?

 Finally, the biggest thing any pet owner needs to consider is if your pet really wants to move around the world when you teach English abroad.
 The bond between a pet and its owner can be one of the strongest relationships in one’s life, but in many cases, English teachers realize that the best course of action is to find a friend or family member to care for the pet while they teach English overseas.
-Considering the majority of people who teach English abroad only do so short term (1-2 years), this proves to be the best option for many English teachers.

 Check the following resources for additional information about bringing your pet with you while you teach English abroad: